trm313/react-typeorm-ts-postgres/README.md

 # Full-stack Boilerplate - React, Express, Node, TypeORM

+## Development Runtime

+In two terminals execute:

+`npm run dev` - starts the server in watch mode on port 3001

+`npm run client` - starts the client in development & watch mode on port 3000

+## Production Runtime

+Execute `npm run heroku-postbuild`, which will trigger the React client to build.
+The application will then be served statically from the server root

 ## Frontend

-A React frontend will be served statically from the server

 ### Technologies